osvaldoM/m-pesa-test/readme.md

 Demo app for prof of concept of future mpesa payments gateway API

-This was written in about 6  hours and a few more of polishing afterwards so, it follows a basic structure and should be of easy understanding
+This was written in about 6  hours during a testing session, so, it follows a basic structure and should be of easy understanding

 ## ATTENTION: